It looks like the Seahawks may get to decide on Aldon Smith before the court does.

 The Hawks are going with Jordyn Brooks on the weak side and are expected to let Darrell Taylor push Cody Barton on the strong side.

 Kendricks, meanwhile, is looking to find a team after his insider-trading case ended up costing him one day in jail, three years of probation and 300 hours of community service.
 Kendricks spent the past three years with Seattle as that case kept getting kicked down the road.
-He could be a cheap addition if no other team shows much interest and Carroll is not satisfied with his LB corps.
+He could be a cheap addition if no other team shows much interest, Wright is not an option and Carroll is not satisfied with his LB corps.

 If Wright does not return, he said, “No matter what happens, my career in Seattle was unforgettable.
 Ten years.
 Had a lot of fun, got a Super Bowl, a Pro Bowl, Seahawks Man of the Year.
 I did a lot of good stuff in that jersey. … Hopefully one day they put me up in the Ring of Honor.